zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 From Los Angeles, California, I’m Jeff McQuillan.
 Thank you for listening.
 Come back and listen to us next time on ESL Podcast.

-English as a Second Language Podcast is written and  produced by Dr. Lucy Tse, hosted by Dr. Jeff McQuillan, copyright 2011 by the  Center for Educational Development.

 # Outdoor Advertising